Adroiti/docs-for-code-review-tools/Govet-atomic.md

 ## Description

-This rule the walks `atomic.Add*` method calls checking for assigning the return value to the same variable being used in the operation.
+This rule walks `atomic.Add*` method calls checking for assigning the return value to the same variable being used in the operation.

 Example of **incorrect** code: